-ESC is a supplementary aid and cannot deal with all situations or road conditions.

-The driver is always responsible for operating the vehicle in a safe manner in accordance with current traffic regulations.
+- The stability system (ESC) is intended to help improve driving safety but cannot deal with all situations, or traffic, road and weather conditions.
+Speed and driving style should always be adapted to the current driving situation. - ESC supplements, but can never replace, the driver's judgment and responsibility when operating the vehicle.
+The driver is always responsible for operating the vehicle in a safe manner in accordance with applicable traffic regulations.